Selcuk-kripto/modifiedPW/README.md

 "EC15_5.txt":         Contains the 93 equivalency classes for k=5.

 The code generates the following files:

+"TTs9.txt":   The truth tables of the 7  Boolean functions for the 9-variable case (mentioned in Remark).

 "TTs11.txt":  The truth tables of the 13  Boolean functions for the 11-variable case (given in Table 5 in [1]).